ThaisRobba/AmuletAndroidBuild/README.md

 Creating an Android Project for building .apks from Amulet involved a few steps in relation to dependencies.

-Since my memory is terrible, I've written up what was done to get the builds going.
+I've written up what was done to get the builds working since my memory is terrible.

 # Project

-I created a Project without an activity, name and path `xyz.amulet`
+I created a Project without an activity.
+For the name and path I used `xyz.amulet`.

 # minSdk, targetSdk

-I used:
+On the app build.graddle, I used:

     minSdkVersion 14
     targetSdkVersion 28